EasyMFnE/DeadHorses/README.md

 ### Feeding ###

 In addition to taming dead horses, feeding can cause baby dead horses to mature into adults.
 The chance to age a baby dead horse is the same as the chance to tame it (with the food item) as defined in the configuration.

+### Barding ###

+Dead horses can be equipped with barding like normal horses.
+When equipped, the damage suffered is reduced by the appropriate amount.
+The barding does not render, because of a limitation within Minecraft itself.

 ## Installation ##